Experienced Truck Accident Attorneys in Arkansas

 Unlike other types of accidents, trucking accidents may have several potentially liable parties.

 Vicarious liability may play a part in accidents where the driver responsible is an employee of a logistics company.
-Maybe the manufacturer of the truck included defective parts that made the truck unsafe to drive.
+For example, the manufacturer of the truck may have included defective parts that made the truck unsafe to drive.

 There may be many parties involved in the claim, including: